 Existing CS1/CS2 Cases:

 The Unlikely to Pay Test will be applicable only when an existing case is closed and any new application is made under the 2012 scheme.
 There will be no Unlikely to Pay Test imposed against any live CS1 or CS2 case.

-The Receiving Parent cannot refuse a direct pay arrangement as is the case on existing CS1/CS2 schemes, but any request made for the application to be scheduled on Collect and Pay service will prompt a review of the account to determine if the Unlikely to Pay Test is necessary.
-Factors for consideration will include:
+If the Receiving Parent asks for the case to be set on the Collect and Pay service, a review of the account is made to establish if the Unlikely to Pay Test is necessary.
+Factors for consideration include:

 - If there is evidence that the Paying Parent will not pay at all – the case will be scheduled onto Collect and Pay with charges without any consideration of the Unlikely to Pay Test.

 - If there is evidence of possible compliance, the Unlikely to Pay Test will be instigated, providing the Paying Parent with a 6 month compliance opportunity to demonstrate full compliance.

 - Any history of missed payments will instigate the Unlikely to Pay Test again providing the opportunity to comply fully.

 - If the review finds that there has been compliance throughout, the Test will not be applied and the case will be scheduled on Direct Pay.

 Any Paying Parent who was subject to a Deduction from Earnings Order at the point of their case closure, will be subject to the Unlikely to Pay Test, but must have paid a full 6 months DEO payments before the 6 months Compliance Opportunity is applied.
 Charges will be applied throughout the whole period.